stefanleminh/ploot/README.md

 ## About The Project

-Ploot will help you create teams for PvP-games like Overwatch in your discord server.
+Ploot will help you create breakout-sessions (that you can use for gaming for example) in your discord server.
 You can add, remove players or spectators, randomize two teams of 6 people and move them into designated voice channels when you start/end the match.
 No more using randomize websites and moving each player back and forth one by one!

 <!-- GETTING STARTED -->